chronic obstructive pulmonary disease (COPD)

 • Indoor and outdoor air pollution

-• Long-term exposure to dust, chemicals, and other harmful fumes
+• Long-term exposure to dust, chemicals, or toxic fumes

 Prevention and treatment